uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 `c()` concatenates the arguments into a vector.

-`dir.create()` opens a spreadsheet-like view of a dataset.
+`View()` opens a spreadsheet-like view of a dataset.
 This function _requires_ an argument: it can't run without setting a value for the `x` argument because it does not have a default for it.

 Let's do some operations with two new functions: